shrikantrepository/Predict-Car-Price-on-Car-Dekho/README.md

 ### Future Scope
 1. * Vehicle price predication model should also done bassis Model Name.
 Due to data limitations it was not in scope in this application*
-2. *Implement this problem statement using Artificial Neural Network (ANN)..*
+2. *Implement this problem statement using Artificial Neural Network (ANN)...*

 ### Deployed Web App
 If you want to view the deployed model, then follow the link mentioned below:-